Binara-Sachin/java-multithread-ecommerce/README.md

   - Multithreading and thread safety

 ## TODO
-- [ ] SHop needs to close once all the customers are done
+- [ ] Shop needs to close once all the customers are done
-- [ ] Fix customers buying products with 0 stock
+- [x] Fix customers buying products with 0 stock
 - [ ] Add test cases
 - [ ] Add Assumptions in Comments
 - [ ] Finalize the Readme file